patriciogonzalezvivo/glsl-pipeline/package/README.md

 GlslPipeline also handles some basic uniforms such as `u_resolution`, `u_mouse`, `u_time`, `u_delta` and `u_frame`.

 All these specs are based 100% on the [glslViewer](https://github.com/patriciogonzalezvivo/glslViewer/wiki) workflow and are designed so you can start your prototypes there and then port them to WebGL using [ThreeJS](https://github.com/mrdoob/three.js) in a few seconds by just loading your shader code in GlslPipeline.

+> **_It supports both Vanilla and React!_**

 ## Install, load and run your shader